kevkenshi-max/web-sprint-challenge-advanced-web-applications/README.md

 * [ ] In `View.js`, complete `handleDelete` so that a http request is made that deletes the article with the included id.
 After successfully deleting the article on the api, update local state to reflect these changes.

-* [ ] In `View.js`, complete `handleDelete` so that a http request is made that deletes the article with the included id.
-After successfully deleting the article on the api, update local state to reflect these changes.

 * [ ] `editId` is passed into the `EditForm` component.
 In `EditForm.js`, make a http request on mount to get the article with the id `editId`.
 Save the result in state.

 * [ ] In `View.js`, complete `handleEdit` so that a http request is made that updates the passed in article.
 Set the editing state to false when the request is complete.
 After successfully deleting the article on the api, update local state to reflect these changes.